 Hybrid?

 A true hybrid approach would have an authentication system so some information was only viewable to certain users.
-This will add uneeded friction and complexity
+This will add unneeded friction and complexity

 Single Editor or multiple